cmdruid/regtest-workbench/README.md

 ### \#\# ./build

 This path contains the build script, related dockerfiles, and compiled binaries.
-When you run the `start.sh` script, it will fist scan the `build/dockerfiles` and `build/out` path in order to compare files.
+When you run the `workbench.sh` script, it will fist scan the `build/dockerfiles` and `build/out` path in order to compare files.
 If a binary appears to be missing, the start script will then call the build script (with the related dockerfile), and request to build the missing binary from source.
 Compiled binaries are then copied `build/out`.

-If you have just cloned this repositry, it's best to run `./regnode.sh compile` as a first step, so that launching your first node doesn't force you to compile everything at once.
+If you have just cloned this repositry, it's best to run `./workbench.sh compile` as a first step, so that launching your first node doesn't force you to compile everything at once.

 All files located in `build/out` are copied over to the main docker image and installed at build time, so feel free to include any binaries you wish!
 The script recognizes tar.gz compression, and will strip the first folder before unpacking into `/usr`, so make sure to pack your binaries accordingly.